snarky-snark/home-assistant-variables/README.md

 ## Templates

-The `var` component is modeled after the template sensor component, and many of the same features are supported.
-In fact, a variable is basically a template sensor with a service to set its state directly.
+The `var` component is modeled after the template sensor and SQL sensor components, and many of the same features of these components are supported by the variable component.
+In fact, a variable is basically a template sensor and an SQL sensor with a service to set its state and attributes directly.

 ### SELECTING ENTITY/VALUE USING TEMPLATES
 Templates can be used with the variable `set` service to select the `entity_id` and to set any of the attributes of a variable entity.
 This example shows `entity_id` and `value` being selected via template.